ddzipp/AutoAudit/README.md

 - AutoAudit-Qwen, due to the limited availability of Chinese cybersecurity corpus, this model is still in the exploration and planning stage.

-- More LLM are coming soon
+- More LLMs are coming soon